The making of James Milner - Doubted by Klopp, slated by Souness, but still setting the standard at Liverpool | Goal.com

 “The difference was, Milner had everything.
 He could play right or left, full-back, midfield, box-to-box, he was fit and strong, he could shoot, he could pass.
 He was just such an all-round good footballer, and he worked hard to get better as well.”

 He laughs: “I remember Martin Woods, a mate of mine.
 He played for Doncaster against Milner when he was at Aston Villa.
 We spoke beforehand and he was looking forward to it.
-He knew Milner, so he sort of thought he knew what to expect it.
+He knew Milner, so he sort of thought he knew what to expect.

 “Milner played wide right and Woodsy played wide left.
 I remember speaking to him afterwards and he told me ‘I have never wanted a game to finish so much in my life!’